NationalAssociationOfRealtors/Indicators/README.rst

 ::

-    Gross Domestic Product is eighteen thousand, one hundred and forty-eight point four,  measured in billions of dollars.
+    Gross Domestic Product is eighteen thousand, one hundred and forty-eight point four in billions of dollars.

 Sample data series
 ------------------